Tulip-Dev/tulip/doc/user/workspace.rst

 Once those are correctly set, you can launch the algorithm.

-* In the spreadsheet view, you can notice that the *viewMetric* column values have changed.
+* In the Spreadsheet view, you can notice that the *viewMetric* column values have changed.

 * In the algorithms, under the category *Coloring*, find the *Color Mapping*.
 The parameters should be *viewMetric* in the input property, a *linear* progression, the *nodes* as target and any color scale.
 The computed colors must be sored into the *viewColor* property.
 Once everything is set, you can launch the color mapping.